crowdsecurity/crowdsec/docs/v1.X/docs/localAPI/index.md

 There is two ways to register a crowdsec to a local API.

-* You can create a machine directly on the API server that will be automatically validate by running the following command on the server where the API is installed:
+* You can create a machine directly on the API server that will be automatically validated, by running the following command on the server where the API is installed:

 ```bash
 $ cscli machines add testMachine